Stop Using Poisons For Heartworm Prevention

 And the good news is, that prevention is already built in to your animal.
 We just have to unlock it, support it, enhance it, and get out of its way.

 I found myself lecturing my clients on this so often that I wrote a book and offered that instead.
-You can very affordably buy this ebook on my site and read it in the comfort of your easy chair.
-On the device of your choice.
+You can very affordably buy my ebook or audio book on my site and read it in the comfort of your easy chair.
+Or listen on the device of your choice.

 The bottom line, which I’ve discovered from working with patients in heartworm endemic areas for the past twenty plus years, is that you don’t need toxic chemicals to have heartworm prevention that works.